The EZ Money Team targets people who are desperate to make money quickly and easily with all kinds of elaborate and misleading claims.

 - Fake persona and fake testimonials are being used

 - Training is not enough to help you create anywhere near the income being shown

 - Recommends a ton of addittional products which could cost a beginner a lot of money

-I won't call EZ Money Team a total scam, but it's NOTHING like you are being shown on the sales page and I wouldn't classify it as legit.
+I won’t call EZ Money Team a total scam, but it’s NOTHING like you are being shown on the sales page and I certainly wouldn’t classify it as a legitimate program.

 Unfortunately, there wasn’t much good to say about this product and it sure as heck won’t help you to make the kind of money being shown in a short period of time.
 Like any business, making money online requires learning a proven path and putting in a consistent effort to see results.

 You can absolutely achieve exciting results online if you are willing to learn and take action but products like this are not trying to help you, they are trying to take your hard earned money.
 The only one making ‘easy money’ is the person behind it.

 I do not recommend this.
 Save your money.